webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Overview

-The Overview tab displays the item's metadata and statistics associated with its creation process.
+View the item's metadata and statistics associated with its creation process.

 Metadata can be edited by pressing the pencil icon at the top right of the metadata section to edit the item's description, tags, and collections it is associated with.

 ### Quality Assurance

-The Quality Assurance tab displays crawl quality information collected from analysis runs and user assessment of pages.
-This is where you can start new analysis runs, view quality metrics from older runs, and delete previous analysis runs.
-This tab is not available for uploaded archived items and not accessible for users with [viewer permissions](org-members.md).
+View crawl quality information collected from analysis runs, review crawled pages, and start new analysis runs.
+QA is only available for crawls and org members with [crawler permissions](org-members.md).

 The pages list provides a record of all pages within the archived item, as well as any ratings or notes given to the page during review.
 If analysis has been run, clicking on a page in the pages list will go to that page in the review interface.